grafi-tt/sayhisort/README.md

 ```

-Interface compatible to `std::ranges::sort` is constrained by concepts.
-To use the following interface, you need to compile `sayhisort.h` as C++20 or later.
+To use the interface compatible to `std::ranges::sort`, you need to compile `sayhisort.h` as C++20 or later.
+The interface is constrained by concepts.

 ```cpp
 template <std::random_access_iterator I, std::sentinel_for<I> S,